acowsik/acowsik.github.io/_posts/2025-02-03-DefectSlayTheSpireTuringComplete.md

 Since this language is turing-complete, there's no computer algorithm that takes a program and data as input and outputs whether the program reaches the halt state when run on this data (this is a well known result that the halting problem is undecidable).

-We'll draw a correspondence between an algorithm that determines whether a BCT program halts on a given input and an algorithm that can determine, for any enemy, whether the `Defect` will lose a game state.
+We'll draw a correspondence between an algorithm that determines whether a CT program halts on a given input and an algorithm that can determine, for any enemy, whether the `Defect` will lose a game state.

-### Encoding a BCT Program in a Slay the Spire Enemy
+### Encoding a CT Program in a Slay the Spire Enemy

 Its not yet clear what the elements of $$\mathbb{M}$$ are.
 We've seen examples of enemies in Slay the Spire but our argument requires a more general definition of a slay the spire enemy.

-The sketch of the idea here is that for every BCT program we'll find some corresponding enemy in $$\mathbb{M}$$ such that when battling this enemy as the Defect the player is forced to take certain moves and will lose only if the program halts.
+The sketch of the idea here is that for every CT program we'll find some corresponding enemy in $$\mathbb{M}$$ such that when battling this enemy as the Defect the player is forced to take certain moves and will lose only if the program halts.

 This requires us to define some conditions of membership to $$\mathbb{M}$$.
 We'll come up with a "blueprint" for an enemy that exists in $$\mathbb{M}$$.
-Not every slay the spirer enemy needs to follow this but enemies that follow this blueprint can be considered to be members of $$\mathbb{M}$$.
+Not every slay the spire enemy needs to follow this but enemies that follow this blueprint can be considered to be members of $$\mathbb{M}$$.

 The enemies we'll consider will loop between a sequence of `moves`, and `moves` will be composed of multiple `actions`